WeAreAVP/AMS/documentation/helpful-info.md

 First connect with mysql sphinx from command line

     $ mysql --protocol=tcp -P 9306

-If you want to delete information from assets_list.
+If you want to delete information from `assets_list`.
 Run the following query

     DELETE FROM assets_list WHERE id IN (comma separated id's from assets.id);

-If you want to delete information from instantiations_list.
+If you want to delete information from `instantiations_list`.
 Run the following query

     DELETE FROM instantiations_list WHERE id IN (comma separated id's from instantiations.id);